kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 Here we define a parent resource, which allows children from the same namespace.
 A single listener is defined in the parent.

-The child gateway attaches to this Gateway and specifies an additional listener.
+The child Gateway attaches to this Gateway and specifies an additional listener.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1beta1